hosin211/Custom-loader-flutter-web/README.md

 # Custom-loader for flutter-web
-replace The code of your index file in the web build by one in Exampls after you build your web project
+replace The code of your index file in the web build by one in the Example folder after you build your web project